Tasmania Population 2019

-Tasmania was originally connected to the mainland of Australia prior to the end of the last glacial period approximately 10,000 years ago.
-It was first inhabited by the Tasmanian Aborigines, who inhabited the area at least 35,000 years ago before rising sea levels cut the island off from the mainland.
-At the time of European contact, the Aboriginals had 9 major ethnic groups with a population estimated between 5,000 and 10,000 in 1803, when the first British settlement was founded.
-Infectious disease, intermarriage, persecution and war caused the population to fall to just 300 by 1833, with most of the indigenous people being relocated to Flinders Island.
+Tasmania was initially connected to the mainland of Australia before the end of the last glacial period approximately 10,000 years ago.
+It was first inhabited by the Tasmanian Aborigines, who occupied the area at least 35,000 years ago before rising sea levels cut the island off from the mainland.
+At the time of European contact, the Aboriginals had nine major ethnic groups with a population estimated between 5,000 and 10,000 in 1803, when the first British settlement was founded.
+Infectious disease, intermarriage, persecution, and war caused the population to fall to just 300 by 1833, with most of the indigenous people being relocated to Flinders Island.
 The last recognized full-blooded Tasmanian Aborigine was a woman named Truganini (1812 to 1876), although it's believed another woman, Fanny Cochrane Smith, survived longer.

 Tasmania was discovered by a Dutch explorer named Abel Tasman in 1642.
 The first Englishman to land on the island was Tobias Furneaux in 1773, while a French expedition landed in 1772.
 Tasmania was proved to be an island in 1798.